I tried out the ability to manage .env files with 1Password Environments

 Security Risks

-• Risk of forgetting to add to .gitignore and accidentally committing to Git
+• Risk of accidentally committing to Git by forgetting to add .gitignore

 Challenges in Team Development